 - Publish blanket and non-verifiable statements such as you are ‘the most respect law firm in Chicago, Illinois’

 - Make unverified comparisons between your law firms and your competitors

 Always strive to make your legal statements as honest and accurate as possible.
-If you often use this type of language in digital or traditional advertisements, know that rules apply.
-You might be tempted to claim that you are the “world’s best lawyer” to your audience, but know that legal consumers often see through that type of language.
-Instead, show your clients how amazing you are through client success stories and testimonials.
+Show your clients how amazing you are through client success stories and testimonials.

-When executed correctly, client reviews and testimonials are one of the most effective ways that your law firm can build social proof and trust.
-Some states, such as Indiana, used to prohibit the use of client testimonials in advertising.
+When executed correctly, client reviews and testimonials are one of the most effective ways your law firm can build social proof and trust.
 However, today, most state bars allow them with some limitations.
-For example, it isn’t allowed to publish misleading or false testimonials.
-In many states, it’s also required that you post a disclaimer every time you post an endorsement or review from a client.

-- If the individually giving the testimonial isn't a lawyer, they are not considered qualified to comment on your legal skills.
-They can, however, talk about whether or not they were satisfied with your services or mention what their client experience was like.
+- If the individual giving the testimonial isn't a lawyer, they are not considered qualified to comment on your legal skills.
+They can, however, talk about whether or not they were satisfied with your services or mention their client experience.

 - Lawyers are not allowed to write, draft, or edit client testimonials.
 It's also frowned upon to offer a template when asking for reviews.

-- All published testimonials need to include a disclaimer that indicates that past results are not a guarantee of future success.
+- All published testimonials must include a disclaimer indicating that past results do not guarantee future success.